cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.5_systems_with_generic_operations/exercise_2.77.md

 (apply-generic 'magnitude (cons 'complex (cons 'rectangular (cons 3 4))))

-((get 'magnitude ('complex)) (cons 'rectangular (cons 3 4))) ;; this is where the new registration is used (magnitude (cons 'rectangular (cons 3 4)))
+((get 'magnitude ('complex)) (cons 'rectangular (cons 3 4))) ;; here is where the new registration is used (magnitude (cons 'rectangular (cons 3 4)))

 (apply-generic 'magnitude (cons 'rectangular (cons 3 4)))